splunk/observability-workshop/docs/smartagent/k3s.md

     signalfx-agent-66tvr   1/1     Running   0          7s
     ```

 Ensure there are no errors by tailing the logs from the Smart Agent Pod.
-Output should look similar to the log output shown below.
+Output should look similar to the log output shown in the Output tab below.

 Use the label set by the `helm` install to tail logs (You will need to press ++ctrl+c++ to exit).
 Or use the installed `k9s` terminal UI for bonus points!